potzko/wireviz_path_abstractor/README.txt

 #@length dist A D path C B
 "shortest path from A to D, then add the length from connections (D, C) and then (C, B)"
 length: 15 #path A -> C -> D -> C -> B

+when there are multiple options with the same length, the tool does not guerentee which option will be picked, it also does not guerentee being determenistic, if you want a specific path you will have to mark it via the path mode the tool does not check having only one #@length per wireviz object, if you have multiple length parameters this tool will work regularly but the actual behavior of wireviz will be based on it's specification